 The Sapphire Reserve is a feature-rich card that should have you considering if the current card you're using is the most rewarding.
 Here are the standout benefits that come with the Sapphire Reserve:

 - 3x Points on Travel & Dining – There are no limits to how much you earn at 3x in either category.
 At that earning rate, you'd be hard-pressed to find a card better well suited to be the #1 out of your wallet with such a return.
-Sure, there may be cards that earn 3x on some travel expenses, such as the Citi Prestige® Card, but this is a first for an Ultimate Rewards earning card before the latest round of updates.
+Sure, there may be cards that earn more than 3x on some travel expenses, such as the Citi Prestige® Card, but this was a first for an Ultimate Rewards earning card before the latest round of updates.
 You can also earn 10X points on hotels and car rentals purchased through Chase, 5X points on airfare purchased through Chase, and 10X points on Chase Dining (including prepaid reservations and takeout purchased through Ultimate Rewards).

 - $100 Global Entry Statement Credit – This benefit has become a standard across high-end travel rewards cards but nonetheless has tangible value.
 Remember, when approved for Global Entry, you're also eligible for the benefits associated with TSA Pre✓ — hopefully no more waiting in any lines.
 If you're current on your Global Entry membership, you can pay for someone else's Global Entry application fee and be reimbursed.
 The name on the application does not need to be yours; an excellent way to help out a spouse or family member!